 The unit of measure for consumed events is the data volume of ingested events in gibibytes (GiB).

-The overall consumption model for Events powered by Grail is based on three dimensions of data usage (Ingest & Process, Retain, and Query).
+The overall consumption model for Events powered by Grail is based on three dimensions of data usage.
+These correspond to the respective capabilities on your rate card.

 Ingest & Process